gitter-badger/osxbricks/_posts/2014-12-26-CreateOwnCocoaPod.md

  - `LICENSE` file (do not remove)
  - `README.md`

 All information about your Pod need to be filled in the `[PodName].podspec`.
-This a simple documented exzmple of `podspec` file.
+This a simple documented example of `podspec` file.

 {% highlight sh %}